Wxtchdogs/Document-editors/README.md

 Enter a number option to choose your method of configuration.

 ## Important
+This program has been tested in Python IDLE and VSCode.

 Lines 20-24 and 30-36 were not written by Matthew Ng.
 All credits go to third parties.